DM4DS/OpenLight/README.md

 What to do:
 - Update the parts list
+- Schematics but it should be fine while it is commented in the INO file already
 - Update the 3D files for different usecases
 - look over everything and update
 - no idea